Rocky56gh9/Multi-Function-ePaper-Frame/README.md

      curl -sSL https://raw.githubusercontent.com/Rocky56gh9/multimode-epaper-frame/main/setup_project.sh -o setup_project.sh && chmod +x setup_project.sh && ./setup_project.sh
      ```
    - The setup script installs all of the necessary packages and enables access to the device from a local machine over USB using Gadget mode. <b>This will take quite a while to run</b>.
    - The script has built-in retries due to the number of dependencies that need to be installed.
-If you're still seeing errors or things are not working as expected, try running the ./setup.sh script again.
+If you're still seeing errors or things are not working as expected, try running the full setup script again.
    - After installing all dependencies, the setup script will automatically call the required configuration scripts and templates and <b>prompt you for the inputs needed for the project</b>.

 # Adding Your Configurations